abhishekthakur0/MatrixServer/README.md

 ## Acknowledgments

 - Matrix.org for the Synapse server
-- PostgreSQL team for the database
+- Firebase for authentication services
-- Nginx team for the web server
+- Flutter team for the mobile framework
 - Open source community for contributions